1 Corinthians

 The passage

 v8.
 Christ's final appearing is to Paul himself.
 This appearance is extraordinary in that it occurs after Christ's ascension.
 Obviously Paul is referring to the Damascus Road event.
 For Paul, it was an act of outstanding grace that he should be honoured to see the risen Christ when such revelations had ceased.
-This is possibly what he means by "abnormally (untimely) born."
+This is possibly what Paul means by "abnormally (untimely) born."

 v9-10a.
 Paul enlarges on his "abnormally born" apostleship.
 First and foremost, he had persecuted the church.
 Gracious mercy indeed, that God should choose him as apostle to the Gentiles.
 Yet, God's mercy toward Paul has not been without effect.
 This grace extended toward him has prompted a mighty work for the gospel.
 The Corinthians are a product of this work.